Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Theoretical Results

 \section{Theoretical Results}

 In this section we present the assumptions needed for our theoretical results, state our main theorem and discuss its implications.
-Our results focus on estimation of $h_0$ as this is the main function of interest and our main contribution.
-We first assume that the confounder and pollution exposure space $\mathcal{X}$, $\mathcal{Z}$ respectively are compact bounded sets.
-This is easily satisfied in practice.
+Our results focus on estimation of $h_0$ as this is the main function of interest and our main contribution and do not extend to the variable selection parameters $r_1, \ldots, r_q$.
+A complete theoretical analysis of the convergence for the distributed ``slab-and-spike" model remains a non-trivial challenge for future work.
+In the rest of this section, we will consider the revised model by removing the variable selection parameters $r_1, \ldots, r_q$ in \eqref{eq: posteriors} and focus on the estimation of $h_0$ only.

+The proof structure logically layers two distinct nonparametric theories: first, we use established results on Gaussian Process posterior contraction rates for a single subset (e.g., \cite{van_der_Vaart_2009}); second, we use these rates as inputs for the general, nonparametric theory of median posterior convergence \citep{Minsker2017} to derive the final rate for our combined estimator.
+By proving the convergence of the nonparametric component $h_0$, our theorem provides the necessary theoretical guarantee for the semi-parametric model.